Brantley Gilbert's Favorite Fatherhood Moments — Including His Surprising Go-To Lullaby

 When they are back home, Gilbert treasures his nighttime routine with Barrett: “I rock him and, my wife gets mad at me for it, but I’ll see if I can wake him up just a little bit so I can see his eyes one more time and see if I can get one more smile out of him.”

 Among his other go-tos for Barrett’s bedtime lullabies is a new tune, “The Man That Hung the Moon,” which he wrote for his upcoming album.
-It’s a song, he says, that acknowledging that while his son may idolize him now, one day he’ll know Gilbert’s not perfect.
+It’s a song, he says, that acknowledges that while his son may idolize him now, one day he’ll know Gilbert’s not perfect.

 Someday, he says, Barrett will learn about his “dad’s “bumpy” past and his battle with alcohol and opiate addiction: “At some point, he’ll actually look things up on the internet and find out that, ‘Hey, my dad’s not quite a superhero.
 He was quite the opposite there for a minute.’
 Man, I’m dreading that.”